Connect with others who understand.

 For people with active MS, DMT infusion therapy is considered highly effective in slowing disease progression and preventing flare-ups and symptoms.
 DMTs interfere with immune cell attacks on the myelin — the fatty coating that protects the nervous system.

-MS infusion therapy can relieve symptoms for longer periods of time than some other medications, and it can reduce the severity and length of relapse episodes.
+MS infusion therapy can relieve symptoms for longer periods than some other medications, and it can reduce the severity and length of relapse episodes.
 DMT infusion therapy can also slow the development of brain lesions found on an MRI scan.

 3. Infusion Medications Have Risks